 5. KastKing WideEye Spinning Rod

-This rod by KastKing suits walleye fishing – even its colors match that of a walleye.
+This rod by KastKing suits walleye fishing – even its colors match a walleye’s.
 It is made with Toray IM9 graphite to give lightweight feel and extra sensitivity that is ideal for walleye.
-It has fuji line guides and reel seats which is an indicator of high quality construction.
+It has fuji line guides and reel seats, an indicator of high quality construction.

 The handle is made from high-quality AAA cork handle with an EVA butt.